 Crepes are so versatile.
 They can be served for breakfast, lunch, or dinner, be filled, topped, or plain, and be savory or sweet.
 I like mine with powdered sugar and fresh strawberries, but having them stuffed with chicken or sausage is always a nice change.
-To make crepes into a satisfying meal for our hungry employees, I am filling them with roasted chicken, spinach, sauteed mushrooms, shredded Monterey Jack cheese, and a drizzle of pesto.
+To make a satisfying enough crepe for today’s lunch, I’m making savory chicken, mushroom and spinach crepes with shredded Monterey Jack cheese and a drizzle of pesto.
 Yum!

 **Helpful tips and common mistakes

 Since the crepes themselves are very quick to make, prepare the pesto and fillings first, especially if they need to be cooked.
 For our savory crepes today, I chose a combination of chicken, mushrooms, and spinach.
 You can use store-bought roasted chicken or prepare chicken any way you prefer.